Fergusson College: Association with Indian politics

 The founders of Fergusson College, most notably Tilak and Gokhale, were leaders of the Indian National Congress in its early stages from 1885 to 1920.
 In fact, most historians divide the history of the INC into two eras — the Tilak Era and the Gandhi era.
-The college has produced as alumni, notable Congress leaders including Vishwanath Pratap Singh and PV Narasimha Rao, Jivatram Kripalani and Babubhai J Patel.
+The college has produced as alumni, notable Congress leaders including V. P. Singh and P. V. Narasimha Rao, J. B. Kripalani and Babubhai J. Patel.
 (See comprehensive list below.)